bkavlak/bkavlak/README.md

 - :mag_right: I’m currently working as a data scientist at the [Doktar](doktar.com).
   - :earth_africa: We are mostly working with geospatial data using **remote sensing**
-- :bike: I also enjoy **sustainable transport** as a research topic and a way of life
+- 🧠 I also enjoy **psychology and epistemology** as a research topic.
 - :hand: I am an advocate of **open science** for **equal opportunities**
 - :computer: I can build data science workflows with **R** or **Python**.
   - I working on a R 📦 for map accuracy assesments, check it out!